rsnemmen/Fermi-LAT-tutorial/prepare.md

 2. A **spacecraft file** containing spacecraft position and orientation information at 30 second intervals.
 This file is required for LAT science analysis.
 You can use the same spacecraft file (~700 MB for 5 years) for all your analyses as long as it covers the time range you want to analyze.
 That’s all you need to know about the spacecraft data file.
 The LAT data server will only generate a single spacecraft file, regardless of the size of the dataset.
 3. Most analyses also require **models of the isotropic and Galactic diffuse background**.

 All these files are pre-installed in the VM.
+If you are *not* using the VM, the data files are available for downloading at [this link](https://figshare.com/articles/Fermi_LAT_Hands-on_activity_Sao_Paulo_CTA_School_2017/5027513).

-If you want more information about the files you just downloaded, you can check out [this website](https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_Data_Columns.html).
+If you want more information about these files, you can check out [this website](https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_Data_Columns.html).
 In this tutorial we will have a quick look at the Fermi LAT dataset by binning the events into histograms:

 - A 2-dimensional (L, B) histogram is called a counts image.
 - A 1-dimensional ENERGY histogram is called a counts spectrum.